cehsimoes/GVM/README.md

 # GVM and the Video-Mapa
 ## Summary: The GVM was created to monitor and inventory traffic signs.
 ### Legacy History:
-<p>The prototype of the GVM System was created to monitor and inventory traffic signs.</p>
+<p>The prototype of the GVM was created to monitor and inventory traffic signs.</p>
 <p>This system was developed and funded by FAPESP, with Grant TT5, Process 2013/14956-9, from September 1, 2013, to June 30, 2014, during part of my doctoral studies at the LTG laboratory of the Department of Transportation of the Polytechnic School of the University of São Paulo. (https://sites.usp.br/ptr-ltg/ltg/) </p>
 <p>This entire experiment can be read in Chapter 7 of my thesis, which can be accessed and downloaded at [Teses Usp website] (https://teses.usp.br/teses/disponiveis/3/3138/tde-16062016-114254/publico/CarlosEnriqueCorrigida.pdf), where several questions can be answered.</p>
 <p>This system used a user interface I developed and called Video-Mapa.</p>